maartenpaauw/laravel-charts-css/README.md

 }
 ```

-Within your blade file you can display the chart by adding:
+To display your chart it is as easily as adding the following blade component:

 ```html
 <x-medals-chart/>